-Valni Haughton, Head of Occupational Health at Cathay Pacific Airways, shares information about the current outbreak of the novel coronavirus (COVID-19) based on expert advice from the WHO, IATA and Hong Kong’s local health authority, and how Cathay Pacific is responding to the situation.
+Valni Haughton, Head of Occupational Health at Cathay Pacific Airways, shares information about the current outbreak of COVID-19 based on expert advice from the WHO, IATA and Hong Kong’s local health authority, and how Cathay Pacific is responding to the situation.

 Coronaviruses are a large family of viruses found in both animals and humans.
 Some can cause illnesses in people, ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 The new, or ‘novel’ coronavirus is a previously unidentified strain of coronavirus, which is responsible for the outbreak that began in Wuhan, China in December 2019 – and has been named COVID-19 by the WHO.

 How concerned should we be?

-As with other respiratory illnesses, the novel coronavirus can present with mild symptoms including a runny nose, sore throat, cough and fever.
+As with other respiratory illnesses, COVID-19 can present with mild symptoms including a runny nose, sore throat, cough and fever.
 It can however be more severe for some persons and, on rare occasions, the disease can be fatal.
 Older people, and people with pre-existing medical conditions (such as diabetes and heart disease) appear to be more vulnerable to becoming severely ill with the virus.

-The risk of exposure will depend largely on a person’s location and whether there is ongoing community transmission of the novel coronavirus.
+The risk of exposure will depend largely on a person’s location and whether there is ongoing community transmission of COVID-19.
 People living or travelling in an area where the virus is circulating may be at risk of infection if they come into close contact with a symptomatic infected person.

 Is it safe to fly right now?